MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 ## Data collected

-While there is no intent to collect personal data, some identifiable information such as user names or device name might be collected when they are contained in collected logs or data from other locations.
+While there's no intent to collect personal data, some identifiable information such as user names or device name might be collected when they're contained in collected logs or data from other locations.

-If you've installed [KB5011543](https://support.microsoft.com/topic/march-22-2022-kb5011543-os-builds-19042-1620-19043-1620-and-19044-1620-preview-4fe2d1c0-720f-47fe-9523-75339bc107a1) on Windows 10 or [KB5011563](https://support.microsoft.com/topic/march-28-2022-kb5011563-os-build-22000-593-preview-40df54c9-b5a9-42e5-ae1c-9a33ff91ca91) on Windows 11, the format of the zip file will be simpler, including a flattened structure where the logs collected are named to match the data collected, and when multiple files are collected a folder is created.
+If you've installed [KB5011543](https://support.microsoft.com/topic/march-22-2022-kb5011543-os-builds-19042-1620-19043-1620-and-19044-1620-preview-4fe2d1c0-720f-47fe-9523-75339bc107a1) on Windows 10 or [KB5011563](https://support.microsoft.com/topic/march-28-2022-kb5011563-os-build-22000-593-preview-40df54c9-b5a9-42e5-ae1c-9a33ff91ca91) on Windows 11, the format of the zip file will be simpler including:

+- A flattened structure where the logs collected are named to match the data collected
+- When multiple files are collected a folder is created.

 This list below is the same order as the diagnostic zip.
 Each collection contains the following data: